Online Ad Design Best Practices for Association Websites

 There’s a fine line between a professional-looking ad and a fast-selling ad.
-Online banners cannot be treated like a magazine ad, brochure, or billboard.
+Online banners cannot be treated like magazine ads, brochures, or billboards.
 Since banners are limited in physical size, the advertiser only has a few seconds to impact the viewer on the web page and get them to click on the banner.
 Most case studies have shown that an animated ad will get noticed by the consumer more than a static banner.
-So a logo and random text thrown together will not work, but well-written content and a strategically designed banner can increase click-thru rate dramatically.
+So a logo and random text thrown together will not work, but well-written content and a strategically designed banner can increase the click-thru rate dramatically.

 Use a tagline or “hook” phrase

 To interest and entice the potential clients, a well conceived tagline or catchy phrase is key to leading a web surfer to look at the ad.
 Complementary colors, fonts and typography or treatment of the fonts are essential.

 Use pictures, graphics and color

 A picture tells a thousand words.
 Properly selected pictures that relate to the ad copy (product /services) should be integrated.
 Stunning pictures, graphics, composition, color or (Flash) interactive ads will often impact the surfer emotionally and arouse their curiosity.
 E-mail and street addresses are not recommended, as some addresses can be too long and can be very hard to read.

 Well-written ad copy is important.
 Keep it short and simple.
 Determine what message or product you want to offer that would interest the viewer.
 The message should be concise and straight to the point and not misleading.
 Too much information and illegible fonts will often have a negative impact and lead to a low click-thru on the ad.
 It’s advisable to TEASE your potential clients by not saying too much and entice them to click on the banner and drive traffic to your site.